Factbox: Possible scenarios as Italy's government faces collapse

 NEW PREMIER

-In an effort to avoid early elections and financial turmoil, President Mattarella could try to put together another unity administration calling in an institutional figure to lead a new coalition until elections, which are due in the first half of 2023.
+In an effort to avoid early elections and financial turmoil, Mattarella could try to put together another unity administration calling in an institutional figure to lead it until elections, which are due in the first half of 2023.

 However, it is hard to imagine the various components of Draghi's government rallying around a new figure.